 Will you tell a story about a feeling that you had?

 What happens in your body, when your feeling..."

-After you place an order, we will send you a tracking number along with delivery updates.
+After you place an order, we will send you delivery updates.

 The recipient is responsible for any applicable duties, taxes, and fees.
-Please be aware, if you live in the UK, imports fees on a kit have been as high as US$22!
+If you live in Canada or the UK, there are imports fees.
+No fees for importing into Australia.

 She wanted to be in the pictures so badly, but she didn’t want to be with the other kids, and she definitely did not feel like smiling.
 Just look at that lower lip.

-Instead of trying to talk her out of her sad feelings, we told here that we think ALL emotions are important, and that if she wanted to be in the pictures there was no need to smile.
-She could stay right where she was and feel whatever she was feeling.
+Instead of trying to talk her out of her sad feelings, we told her that we think ALL emotions are important, and that if she wanted to be in the pictures there was no need to smile.
+She could stayright where she wasand feel whatever she was feeling.